-16 mei Together we can make all fashion good
+16 mei Fashion for Good: Together we can make all fashion good

 With climate change on everyone’s mind, the sense of urgency to change the fashion industry for the better is building.
 That’s why the recent launch of global initiative Fashion for Good – located in the heart of Amsterdam – and its accelerator programme for startups in the fashion industry couldn’t have come at a better time.

 Current exhibition in the Fashion for Good Experience in Amsterdam.
 Photo by Presstigieux

 Launched on 30 March, the global Fashion for Good initiative is here to make all fashion good.
 Quite a tall order considering that the fashion industry is the second biggest polluter in the world – in terms of CO2 emissions.
 But actions speak louder than words.
 So, on 13 April, twelve startups selected from among 250 applicants around the world entered the three-month Plug and Play – Fashion for Good accelerator programme.

 The startups are all working on new technologies and business models that have the potential to change the fashion industry for the better.